 CBD for Muscle Spasms and Cramps

-The National Institute of Neurological Disorders and Stroke notes that more than 80% of the individuals suffering from RLS also complain of periodic limb movement of sleep (PLMS).
+The National Institute of Neurological Disorders and Stroke notes that more than 80% of individuals suffering from RLS also complain of periodic limb movement of sleep (PLMS).
 These muscle jerks and spasms typically occur during sleep, with an interval of about 15 to 40 seconds between each involuntary movement.

 CBD produces muscle relaxant effects and anticonvulsants through the non-cannabinoid receptors.
 Their activation prompts the brain cells to slow down their release of excitatory neurotransmitters while increasing their release of inhibitory ones.
 CBD also allows the endocannabinoids to stay longer in the system by attaching to the enzymes that break them down.